 As a parent, I used to warn my kids about the dangers of listening to loud rock music and how it could potentially harm their hearing.
 However, as a scientist, I discovered that my warnings might have been based on flimsy evidence.

-I ignored experiments that compared hearing loss in people who regularly attended rock concerts with control groups who didn’t listen to this kind of loud music.
-An insignificant hearing loss of 2-3 decibels was found, even though the sound levels at rock concerts was well above a hundred decibels.
-On the other hand factory workers exposed to this level of sound showed considerable hearing damage.
+Initially, I disregarded studies that compared hearing loss in people who regularly attended rock concerts to those who didn’t listen to this kind of loud music.
+Surprisingly, the results showed that there was only a minor hearing loss of about 2-3 decibels, despite the sound levels at rock concerts being well over a hundred decibels.
+In comparison, factory workers exposed to similar levels of sound had significant hearing damage.

-Our ears do not register very short duration sound peaks.
-The brain samples a sound before deciding what to receive.
-Because of this reaction time, short peaks of sound may pass through the ear without invoking the normal protective mechanism.
+The reason for this is that our ears are not always able to register very short-duration sound peaks.
+The brain takes some time to process the sound before it decides what to receive.
+As a result, short peaks of sound may pass through the ear without activating the normal protective mechanism.

 At sound levels above eighty decibels, the tiny bones that transmit vibrations from the eardrum to the inner ear become stiffer and transmit sound less effectively.
 What damages our hearing is not the average sound but the peaks.